The time is now, nature is speaking and telling us to act.© Shawn Heinrichs

 The problems facing our planet are increasing.
 In Asia-Pacific rapid population growth, economic development, unsustainable practices, poorly managed fisheries and deforestation are causing an unprecedented decline in the health of our ecosystems, severe biodiversity loss and threatening human livelihoods.

-Conservation International is working with governments, partners, and communities across the Greater Mekong region to protect the forests, rivers and wetlands that feed the system, to minimize the impact of forest degradation and loss as well as dams and other water diversions, and to improve management of freshwater fisheries to ensure that the Mekong basin can continue to feed millions sustainably.
+Conservation International is working with governments and communities from China to Cambodia to protect the forests and wetlands that feed the system, to minimize the impact of forest degradation and loss as well as dams and other water diversions, and to improve management of fisheries to ensure that the Mekong basin can continue to feed millions sustainably.
+Learn more here.

 Join Conservation International specialists as they carry out conservation work on the ground, across the Asia-Pacific region.
 In a special series, our staff share their heartfelt stories on their journey, the incredible natural environments they work to protect and the people who depend directly upon them.Read more